 The Management Agreements also provide for an advance equal to three months daily management fee.
 In the case of termination of the Management Agreements, prior to their eight year term, by any reason other than Manager's default, the advance is not refundable.
-Such advances as of December 31, 2019 and 2018, amounted to \$1,350, and are separately reflected in Non-Current Assets as Due from related party in the accompanying consolidated balance sheets.
+Such advances as of December 31, 2020 and 2019, amounted to \$1,350, and are separately reflected in Non-Current Assets as Due from related party in the accompanying consolidated balance sheets.

 In addition, the Manager makes payments for operating expenses with funds provided by the Partnership.
-As of December 31, 2019, an amount of \$1,198 was due to the Manager in relation to these operating expenses and as of December 31, 2018, an amount of \$1,086, was due from the Manager in relation to these working capital advances granted to it.
+As of December 31, 2020, an amount of \$1,032 was due to the Manager in relation to these operating expenses and as of December 31, 2019, an amount of \$1,198, was due to the Manager in relation to these operating expenses.